Roofing dumpster rental in Hayward

 Six-foot tarp perimeter

-Stage magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading of your materials.
+Stage magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading the heavy materials.

 Tile, Slate, and Metal Roof Tear-off Containers